 First, the golden-cage emptiness.
 The external life is everything a person could be told to want, and inside it there is a flatness, a loss of desire, a quiet question about meaning that the wealth seems to forbid.
 The trouble is not the money.
 It is the way comfort can sever a person from the sense that their life is going somewhere of their own choosing.

 A second pattern, the attached spouse.
-The partner of the person whose career or fortune organizes the household, who relocated for the marriage and slowly stopped having a separate centre of gravity.
+The partner of the person whose career or fortune organizes the household, who relocated for the marriage and slowly stopped having a separate center of gravity.
 Years pass in a beautiful place, and a self that once had its own projects and friendships has thinned to an accessory.
 Naming that is delicate and necessary.

 A third, inherited wealth and identity.
 The adult who grew up inside significant money and has never had to discover what they would do or be without it, and who carries a particular difficulty in feeling that their achievements, relationships, or even feelings are genuinely their own rather than functions of the fortune around them.